andyholst/architecture-styles-patterns/README.md

 # Architecture styles, tactics and patterns and design patterns

-The ways you should know about to be a solution architect aka software architect.
+The styles, tactics and patterns you should know to work as a solution architect aka software architect.

 The examples I will show will reflect the styles, tactics and patterns, both architectural pattern and design patterns, you can view the uml diagrams of the implementations.
 There will be